I’ve been watching the data over the past month. What i’ve found has definitely changed my opinion about the devices i’m using.

 I think there is another order coming in soon at Digikey.
 In terms comparison with the BME680, the above chart should make you worry.

 - By far the easiest part to integrate.
-There are tons of open source libraries to use including the code I wrote for the Particle Squared.
+There are tons of open source libraries to use including the code I wrote for the Air Quality Wing.

 - You can update the device via an I2C boot loader.